 Chatbot benefits

-• Only a few weeks required for designing and deployment of Bots.
+Only a few weeks are required to design and deploy bots.

 How to build a bot

-Azure Bot Service and Microsoft Bot Framework offer an integrated set of tools and services to help you design and build bots, through all stages of the bot life cycle.
+Azure Bot Service and Microsoft Bot Framework offer an integrated set of tools and services to help you design and build bots through all stages of the bot life cycle.
 SDKs exist for C#, Java, JavaScript, Typescript, and Python.
-Choose your favorite development environment or command line tools to create your bot.
+Choose your favourite development environment or command line tools to create your bot.

 Plan

-As with any type of software, having a thorough understanding of the goals, processes and user needs is important to the process of creating a successful bot.
-You can create a simple bot or include more sophisticated capabilities such as speech, natural language understanding, and question answering.
+As with any type of software, a thorough understanding of the goals, processes, and user needs is important to creating a successful bot.
+You can create a simple bot or include more sophisticated capabilities such as speech, natural language understanding, and question-answering.

 Before writing code, review the bot design guidelines for best practices and to identify the needs for your bot.